SAVING RURAL HOSPITALS

 The impact is much greater than just loss of access to an Emergency Department and inpatient care, however.
 In many small rural communities, the hospital is likely the only place where residents can get laboratory tests or imaging studies, and it may be the only or principal source of primary care in the community.
 When one of these rural hospitals closes, the community can effectively lose its entire healthcare system, not just a hospital.

 The Risk of Closure is Highest for the Smallest Rural Hospitals

 The small rural hospitals discussed earlier in this report are at much higher risk of closure than larger rural hospitals.
-More than half of all rural hospitals with less than $30 million in total annual expenses are at risk of closure, and more than one-fourth are at immediate risk of closure.
+More than half of all rural hospitals with less than $30 million in total annual expenses are at risk of closure, and one-third are at immediate risk of closure.